thedev-elites/WorkPlace/README.md

   # Job Assistant AI

-Job Assistant AI is an intelligent job application platform designed to automate and optimize the job search process.
+CarrerSync AI is an intelligent job application platform designed to automate and optimize the job search process.
 It scrapes job listings from various platforms, summarizes job details, and provides auto-resume generation to streamline applications.

 ## Features